Key Word Search

 In Neural Networks

 Memory is usually implemented via altering the strengths of synaptic connections between neurons.
-These connections are usually represented with computational-numeric values called weights, or connection-weights.
-They may also be represented in other ways, including, for example, the conduction or resistance of active or passive elements within an electronic circuit.
+In traditional artificial neural networks (ANNs), these connections are usually represented with numeric values called weights, or connection-weights.
+There is no reason, however, that they may not also be represented in other ways, including, for example, the conduction or resistance of active or passive elements within an electronic circuit.
+Memristors, may, in fact, be used in this capacity one day.

 . . . . . . .